 Uppsala municipality’s strategy in Rosendal is to primarily delay and purify stormwater locally.
 Visible and open stormwater solutions are sought for aesthetic, pedagogical and biological reasons.
 The park plays an important role to handle a large part of Rosendal’s stormwater.
 An open system of ponds will except being a purely technical solution, also add pedagogical and aesthetic values to the park.
 I will also benefit plant and animal life.
 There are both shallow and deeper parts that benefit a variety of different species.
 Along the elongated stormwater system, you can find several sites to sit down on wooden decks in the sun.

-The design of Carlshage and Siegbahnsparken are based on the goal of creating inclusive places that promote equal use of all the different parts and spaces.
+The design of Carlshage and Siegbahnsparken is based on the goal of creating inclusive places that promote equal use of all the different parts and spaces.
 The parks create conditions for different target groups to meet, hang out and be physically active based on their own interests and needs.
 Everyone should have the opportunity to take a seat and stay on equal terms regardless of gender, genus, ethnicity, functional variation and age.
 The parks offer a variety of activities with different orientations that are linked to social functions, which means that each part contains a choice and diversity of uses.
 Several of the park’s parts and zones have a flexible design that promotes spontaneous use.
 Paths accessible to everyone makes it easy to move through the park.
 Different options for sitting and staying offers something for everyone.
 A well balanced lighting in all parts of the park creates a safe and pleasant environment during all times of the day.

 The park offers several spaces with playing opportunities for children of all ages, all designed with nature and wildlife as a source of inspiration.
 A large adventurous playground for youths, cabins for play and climbing towers, a sledding hill, a flower garden adapted for the youngest ones and a playground inspired by frogs living in the area – The frog playground.
 There are plenty of places for meeting and socializing along the continuous pedestrian routes.
 The field in the middle of the park is a gathering open space for ball games, activities and socializing.
 In Siegbahnsparken, the carefully preserved pine forest is the dominant nature type.
 The highest point in the park, the ridge, is highlighted by a climbing tower with an outlook point in a shape inspired by a pinecone.